Use Measured Boot

 Note: please keep in mind that the IMA-specific options can be combined with the above options in the example, resulting in a configuration where a keylime_agent sent a quote with PCRs [0-15] and both logs (boot and IMA)

-The most convenient way to crate an mb_refstate is starting from the contents of an UEFI boot log from a given node, and then tweak and customize it to make more generic.
-Keylime includes a tool (under scripts directory) - generate_mb_refstate - which will consume a boot log and output a JSON file containing an mb_refstate.
+The most convenient way to create a measured boot policy is starting from the contents of an UEFI boot log from a given node, and then tweak and customize it to make more generic.
+Keylime includes a tool (under scripts directory) - create_mb_refstate - which will consume a boot log and output a JSON file for measured boot policy.
 An example follows:

-The mb_policy is defined within a framework specified in policies.py, where some “trivial” policies such as accept-all and reject-all are pre-defined.
-The Domain-Specific Language (DSL) used by the framework are defined in tests.py and an illustrative use of it can be seen in the policy example.py, all under the elchecking directory.
+Keylime facilitates a framework (a.k.a. elchecking policy engine) specified in policies.py under keylime/mta/elchecking directory, where some “trivial” policies such as accept-all and reject-all are pre-defined.
+The Domain-Specific Language (DSL) used by the framework are defined in tests.py and an illustrative use of it can be seen in the policy example.py, all under the same directory.
 This example policy was crafted to be meaningful (i.e., with a relevant number of parameters tests) and yet applicable to a large set of nodes.
-It consumes a mb_refstate such as the one generated by the aforementioned tool or the example_reference_state.json, located under the same directory.
+It consumes a measured boot policy such as the one generated by the aforementioned tool or the example_reference_state.json, located under the same directory.

 Just to quickly exemplify what this policy does, it for instance tests if a node has SecureBoot enabled (tests.FieldTest(“Enabled”, tests.StringEqual(“Yes”))) and if a node has a well-formed kernel command line boot parameters (e.g., tests.FieldTest(“String”, tests.RegExp(r”.*/grub.*”))).
 The policy is well documented, and operators are encouraged to just read through the comments in order to understand how the tests are implemented.

-While an operator can attempt to write its own policy from scratch, it is recommended that one just copies example.py into mypolicy.py, change it as required and then just points to this new policy on keylime.conf (measured_boot_policy_name) for its own use.
+While an operator can attempt to write its own policy from scratch, it is recommended that one just copies example.py into mypolicy.py, change it as required and then just points to this policy for measured_boot_policy_name in keylime.conf for its own use.